EURion constellation: Usage

+Banknotes

 The following table lists some banknotes on which the EURion constellation or Omron rings have been found.
 Current currencies for which all recent banknotes use the constellation are in bold and whose central banks are members of the Central Bank Counterfeit Deterrence Group are italicised.

 The members of Central Bank Counterfeit Deterrence Group (CBCDG) are the European Central Bank and the central banks of Australia, Austria, Belgium, Bulgaria, Canada, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, South Africa, Spain, Sweden, Switzerland, Turkey, the United Kingdom, and the United States.

 Some countries including China, India, South Africa, Egypt, Kuwait, Singapore, Thailand and Indonesia use (or have used) a different pattern of five rings for the anti-photocopy feature.